-Communicate and engage with your audience: Comments section on Facebook, Instagram, Twitter and elsewhere is where the conversion CAN happen.
+- Communicate and engage with your audience: Comments section on Facebook, Instagram, Twitter and elsewhere is where the conversion CAN happen.
 Engagement will become even more important, as algorithms will qualify content that has a lot of comments for better ranking.

 5. Video’s Popularity Will Continue To Skyrocket

-the awareness stage by inspiring a desire
+- The awareness stage by inspiring a desire

-the consideration stage by providing useful information that builds trust and authority
+- The consideration stage by providing useful information that builds trust and authority

-If you are thinking of adding video to your digital marketing strategy in 2022, these are the upcoming trends to bear in mind:
+If you are thinking of adding video to your digital marketing strategy in 2023, these are the upcoming trends to bear in mind:

-360-degree video experiences provide a more immersive experience
+- 360-degree video experiences provide a more immersive experience

-Shoppable and live videos for more authentic interactions
+- Shoppable and live videos for more authentic interactions

-Interactive videos for increased engagements
+- Interactive videos for increased engagement

-Educational videos as a better alternative to dry sales pitches
+- Educational videos as a better alternative to dry sales pitches

 6. Don’t Neglect The Power Of Email

-7. Use A Sense Of Urgency And Fear-Of-Missing-Out (FOMO)
+7. Use A Sense Of Urgency and Fear-Of-Missing-Out (FOMO)

 8. Reward Your Loyal Customers To Turn Them Into Brand Ambassadors

-A most effective step-by-step process for creating a pool of brand ambassadors is by starting a program devoted to just them and:
+Brand ambassadors can promote your company through various techniques, including social media and word-of-mouth.
+The most effective step-by-step process for creating a pool of brand ambassadors is by starting a program devoted to just them and:

-Present them with exclusive high-quality products
+- Present them with exclusive high-quality products

-Offer freebies and service upgrades (to make them feel they are more than customers and part of your brand)
+- Offer freebies and service upgrades (to make them feel they are more than customers and part of your brand)

-Require their feedback on special offers and products
+- Require their feedback on special offers and products

-Reply to their comments on social media
+- Reply to their comments on social media

-Micro influencers will be on the rise
+- Micro-influencers will be on the rise

-Communicating values, not just products and services
+- Communicating values, not just products and services

 10. Work On Users Revisiting Abandoned Carts

-Targeted marketing and remarketing: this reminds visitors of items they have been looking and may lure them back to your website to complete the purchase.
+- Targeted marketing and remarketing: This reminds visitors of items they have been looking and may lure them back to your website to complete the purchase.

-Cart abandonment recovery: Using tools that remind shoppers that they have products in their carts
+- Cart abandonment recovery: Using tools that remind shoppers that they have products in their carts

 - Recommendation and personalization engines: These can be incorporated to provide AI-infused deal-making

 What Is A Conversion Rate In Marketing?